Salaries in Los Angeles, CA

 How does the cost of living in Los Angeles, CA compare to the national average?

-The cost of living index in Los Angeles, CA, stands at 143.4, significantly higher than the nationwide average of 100.
-This means that living in Los Angeles is about 43.4% more expensive than the average in the United States.
-When it comes to specific expenses, housing is the largest factor contributing to this high index, with a staggering score of 196.5.
-This figure indicates that housing costs in Los Angeles are nearly twice as high as the nationwide average.
+Los Angeles, CA, has a cost of living index of 143, which is significantly higher than the nationwide average of 100.
+This means that living in Los Angeles is about 43% more expensive than the typical U.S. city.
+Housing expenses take a big part in this difference, with a housing index of 211.
+This figure shows that housing costs in Los Angeles are approximately 111% higher than the national average.
+People seeking homes in the city should be prepared for a significant investment.

 Compare Salaries